Why the Community Health Toolkit?

-The Community Health Toolkit’s Reference Apps provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
+The Community Health Toolkit’s Example and Reference Apps provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
 They include a foundation for forms, data fields, and even analytics, and can be deployed as-is or easily customized by a developer for your unique context.

 Was this page helpful?